 - On the closing date specified in the Sales Agreement ownership of your property is legally transferred to the buyer.
 At this point you will be required to give over any necessary documentation regarding the property.
 The balance of the purchase price is due upon the closing of the sale.

 - The costs of selling a property are: Real Estate Sales Commission (approximately 6% on residential and commercial property and 10% on vacant land).
-Attorney fees (approximately 1-2% of purchase price)y the required stamp duty on your real estate investment less any chattels (furniture & appliances).
+Attorney fees (approximately 1% of purchase price) and the required stamp duty on your real estate investment less any chattels (furniture & appliances).